Detecting the gravitational wave memory effect with TianQin: Waveform model

+We use the IMRPhenomXHM waveform \cite{Garcia-Quiros:2020qpx,Colleoni:2020tgc,Pratten:2020fqn} to calculate the displacement memory strain with Eq. (\ref{dis}) and the spin memory strain with Eq. (\ref{spin}), \bea h_{\rm dis}=\Delta J^{(E)}\,,\quad h_{\rm spin}=\Delta J^{(B)}\,.\eea IMRPhenomXHM can fastly produce relatively accurate waveforms containing the most dominant modes, such as (2, 2), (2,1), (3,3), (3,2) and (4,4), which are expected to contribute to the memory effect.
+It should also be noticed that IMRPhenomXHM is an aligned-spin model and has only been calibrated with NR for mass ratios $q=m_1/m_2\in[1,18]$, but it has been noted in \cite{Garcia-Quiros:2020qpx} that the waveforms still have reasonable accuracy outside of the calibration region.
+So we will use waveforms with mass ratios in the region $q\in[1,23]$ in this work.

+In our calculations, we use IMRPhenomXHM to generate the frequency domain waveform first, and then use the inverse Fourier transform method from LALsimulation\cite{LALSuite} to generate the time domain waveform, which is necessary for calculating the memory effect.
+We only keep dominant modes for the displacement memory and the spin memory mode, i.e., $h_{(2,0)}$ and $h_{(3,0)}$, respectively.
+This is reasonable, since the higher $\ell$ modes are strongly suppressed, as one can see from Eq. (\ref{mkD}).

-It's convenient to use the time-domain waveforms of IMRPhenomXHM to calculate the displacement and spin memory.
-But in order to assess the detection potential of memory effects, we need to convert waveforms to the frequency domain by Fourier transform.
+To assess the detection potential of memory effects, we need to convert waveforms to the frequency domain by a Fourier transformation.
 We use Planck-taper window \cite{McKechan:2010kp} to window the time-domain waveform to remove edge effects.
 In the calculation, we choose $\epsilon=0.04$ (see Eq.
 (7) in McKechan et al. \cite{McKechan:2010kp} for the detail of window function).

-The displacement and spin memory are mainly accumulated during the merger phase of a BBH system since the most energy and angular momentum of the system are radiated away during the merger.
-However, the inspiral phase will have a relatively effective contribution to the spin memory, because the source of the nonlinear spin memory is the angular momentum flux of the system \cite{Mitman:2020pbt,Nichols:2017rqr}.
 Since the memory effect is always subdominant compared to the full \ac{GW} strain, one should search for memory effect in \ac{GW} signals with the highest possible \ac{SNR}.
-So we will focus on \acp{MBHB} with masses in the range $10^4~\mSun\sim10^7~\mSun$ in this study.
-The number of inspiraling cycles in the detector bandwidth $f\in [f_{min},f_{max}]$ is defined as \cite{Maggiore:2007ulw}
+So we focus on \acp{MBHB} with masses in the range $10^4~\mSun\sim10^7~\mSun$ in this study.
+In the following part of this work, all the mass mentioned are redshifted mass.

-where $M_{c}$ is the chirp mass of the masses $m_{1}$, $m_{2}$, and is defined as \bea M_{c}=\frac{(m_{1}m_{2})^{3/5}}{(m_{1}+m_{2})^{1/5}}. \eea We examined the SNRs of the memory effects generated by the waveform for about 150 cycles, and we found that the change in SNR was negligible compared to the waveform for about 50 cycles.
-There is no need to use a very long waveform since the vast majority of the \acp{SNR} produced by the \acp{MBHB} on TianQin can be obtained within one hour before merger \cite{haitian,Feng:2019wgq} and memory effects accumulate mainly during the merging.
-To improve the efficiency of the calculation, we use the time-domain waveform of one day of IMRPhenomXHM for total mass $M=2\times 10^{6}\mSun$ generated by the LALsimulation \cite{LALSuite}.
-Thus, for symmetric mass ratios $\eta$ between $0.04$ and $0.25$, we generate waveforms with approximately 57 to 113 cycles.